X (Twitter)

 - App permissions: Select the permissions you need:

-tweet.read- Read user tweets and timelinetweet.write- Create and publish tweetsusers.read- Read user profile informationoffline.access- Keep users signed in (required for Outstand)
+tweet.read- Read user tweets and timelinetweet.write- Create and publish tweetsusers.read- Read user profile informationoffline.access- Keep users signed infollows.read- Read user followers and followingdm.write- Create and publish direct messages

 Step 3: Configure OAuth 2.0